nextcloud/documentation/admin_manual/installation/source_installation.rst

 * avconv or ffmpeg
 * OpenOffice or LibreOffice

-* You don’t need the WebDAV module for your web server (i.e. Apache’s ``mod_webdav``) to access your ownCloud data via WebDAV. ownCloud has a built-in WebDAV server of its own, SabreDAV.
+* You don’t need the WebDAV module for your Web server (i.e. Apache’s ``mod_webdav``) to access your ownCloud data via WebDAV. ownCloud has a built-in WebDAV server of its own, SabreDAV.